Rural Wellbeing Service

 Our Rural Wellbeing Service was a 4-year project running from March 2015 to March 2019 funded by the Big Lottery through their Reaching Communities programme.

-This programme has now finished and as part of the project, we had a company, Capidale, carry out an evaluation of the Service.
+Although this funded programme has now finished, as part of the project, we had a company, Capidale, carry out an evaluation of the Service.
 You can read the evaluation here.
-Over the four years of running the service, a great deal has been learned but the four key learning points that can be drawn from the research are:
+Over the four years of running the service, a great deal has been learned and we have taken this learning forward in our continued delivery of our Wellbeing Service.
+There were four key learning points that can be drawn from the research:

 1. The service has huge and growing demand – austerity, reductions in voluntary organisations’ funding and the crisis in Northamptonshire County Council causing dramatic transport and service cuts means more and more people in rural communities are contacting the service for support.
 In November 2018 alone, the service had 118 requests for help – a growth of 318% in four years.
 There is overwhelming need for a continuation service, especially given the crisis at Northamptonshire County Council.